- The declared value of a shipment is what the sender says the shipment’s goods are worth

-There are many important variables when it comes to international shipping costs, but declared value is one that can massively affect shipping costs.
+While there are many important variables when it comes to international shipping costs, a package's declared value is one that can massively affect shipping costs.
 There are several reasons why the value of your shipment is important, and why you must declare it honestly and accurately.

-But, don't confuse this value to be the insurance liability for the shipment.
-Both values are different and to understand them better we need to understand what a value declaration is, how different couriers handle it, how it differs from insurance, and how it affects customs.
+However, don't confuse this value to be the insurance liability for the shipment.
+Both values are different and to understand them better we need to understand what a value declaration is, how different couriers handle it, how it differs from insurance, and how it impacts customs.
 That’s exactly what we’ll cover in this article.

 What is Declared Value?

 The declared value of a shipment is what the sender says the shipment’s goods are worth.
-It has two important purposes: ensuring speedy customs clearance and getting better shipping value from couriers.
+It has two crucial purposes: ensuring speedy customs clearance and getting better shipping value from couriers.

 In the case of customs clearance, this value is assigned to imported goods by the importer of records.
 It’s used to calculate how much import tax or duty should be levied on the shipment.
 So, it’s important to get this right to avoid paying too much (or getting in trouble making a false declaration!).

 This particular value is also used to denote the maximum amount you can recover from your shipping insurance if your shipment is lost or damaged in transit.
-Many courier services, like FedEx and UPS, set this value at a standard $100 unless you say differently.
+Like FedEx and UPS, many courier services set this value at a standard $100 unless you say differently.
 But, don’t take this to mean that this is the insurance liability for the shipment; it’s essentially just the financial legal liability of your package.

 This value has a different impact according to the courier company you use.
 UPS uses it to develop the maximum financial liability for loss and theft recovery; FedEx uses it as the insurance value.